 We assess borrowers on a different set of criteria than more traditional banks.

-Private lending is exit strategy based, giving you the added benefit of being able to act quickly when opportunities arise.
+Short-term lending is exit strategy based, giving you the added benefit of being able to act quickly when opportunities arise.
 We don’t need to see an extensive background and history of financials, and aren’t focused on a perfect credit history or seeing a set number of presales for a project.
 This makes short-term private lending the smart choice to jump on time sensitive opportunities for long term growth.

 Following the 2019 Royal Commission, borrowers trust of the big four banks took a hit and businesses are looking for an alternative that offers transparency and reliability.
 They are seeking straight forward lending processes that are fast and efficient.

-Private lending meets that need for borrowers.
+Alternative lending meets that need for borrowers.

 Short-term lending offers quick access to funds